-icl\shadow = 0 : no cloud/building shadow correction
+icl_shadow = 0 : no cloud/building shadow correction

-icl\shadow > 0: cloud/building shadow correction is performed
+icl_shadow > 0 : cloud/building shadow correction is performed

-= 1 : de-shadowed output as DN image corresponding to input DN scene
+- = 1: de-shadowed output as DN image corresponding to input DN scene - = 2: de-shadowed output as surface reflectance image - = 3 : de-shadowed output as surface reflectance and DN image idw = 0: average vis. index of reference areas is employed for non-reference pixels idw = 1: inverse distance weighting of vis.index / AOT550 (replaces former itriang)

-= 2: de-shadowed output as surface reflectance image
+If a float 'ilu.bsq' file exists in the scene folder, then the de-shadowing is performed with this file, i.e. the matched filter algorithm is not applied.
+Otherwise this 'ilu.bsq' has to be renamed (temporarily) if the matched filter method shall be executed.

-= 3: de-shadowed output as surface reflectance and DN image
+0, 0.5, 0.5 : idw, ratio_red_swir, ratio_blu_red

-If a float '\\ilu.bsq' file exists in the scene folder, then the de-shadowing is performed with this file, i.e. the matched filter algorithm is not applied.
-Otherwise this '\\ilu.bsq' has to be renamed (temporarily) if the matched filter method shall be executed.
+ratio_red_swir : ratio of surface reflectance of red to 2.2 μ m band for the reference pixels ratio_blu_red : ratio of surface reflectance of blue band to red band for the reference pixels.

-0, 0.5, 0.5: itriang, ratio\red\swir, ratio\blu\red
+If no 2.2 μ m band exists, but a 1.6 μ m band, the ratio holds for the red-to-1.6 μ m band.

-itriang = 0: average vis. index of reference areas is employed for non-reference pixels itriang = 1: triangular interpolation of visibility index of reference areas ratio\red\swir : ratio of surface reflectance of red to 2.2 $\mu$ m band for the reference pixels If no 2.2 $\mu$ m band exists, but a 1.6 $\mu$ m band, the ratio holds for the red-to-1.6 $\mu$ m band.
-If only VNIR bands exist (400 - 1000 nm) the ratio holds for the red-to-NIR band. ratio\blu\red : ratio of surface reflectance of blue band to red band for the reference pixels.
+If only VNIR bands exist (400 - 1000 nm) the ratio holds for the red-to-NIR band.

-0, 65.0, 0.25; ibrdf, beta\thr, thr\g, parameters for BRDF correction in rugged terrain For a flat terrain, these parameters are not used.
+0, 65.0, 0.25; ibrdf, beta_thr, thr_g, parameters for BRDF correction in rugged terrain For a flat terrain, these parameters are not used.